doug/tailbone/README.md

 While you have to be authenticated, at the time of this writing you can still write anything to the datastore.
 This is fantastic for rapid development and changing schemas.
 However, you might want to be more strict once you deploy your application.
 In order to help, Tailbone does simple [regex validation](https://github.com/dataarts/tailbone/blob/master/validation.template.json) of all properties.

 This is a map of a model name to a series of properties.
 Anything that is an empty string will effectively bypass validation.
 Everything else will be parsed as a regex and verified against you and your users requests.

+validation.json should be created in your root project directory (one level above the tailbone submodule).

 __N.B:__ This is still experimental and not full vetted.
 Don’t hesitate to file any issues when you find bugs.
 Finally, as in the example below you will need to escape any `'`’s in your regular expression.